Learn How to Extend AD Schema for SCCM | ConfigMgr | MEMCM

 • Or use the LDIFDE command-line utility with the ConfigMgr_ad_schema.ldf file.

-Results of AD Schema Extension
+Results of Extend AD Schema for SCCM

 (Although the AD schema has now been extended, AD must be configured to allow each ConfigMgr Site security rights to publish in their domains.)